-Data Safety Monitoring Boards
+Data and Safety Monitoring Boards in Clinical Trials

 By definition, there are many unknowns at the time of the conduct of a clinical trial, even at the late stages (Phase III).
 In particular, it is not always known whether a new drug may cause side effects that are rare enough to have evaded detection in earlier phases.
 To prevent participating patients from being exposed to unnecessary risks, it is advisable to review safety, and occasionally efficacy data and determine whether the benefit/risk ratio remains acceptable.
 Based on this review, the DSMB or DMC committee will be able to assess if the study can continue, if modifications to the protocol are needed or if the study should be terminated.